COPD medications & treatments

 COPD is a chronic progressive disease that can’t be cured.
 This means that it is a condition you’ll always have and one that will get worse over time.

 This worsening can happen slowly, especially during the early stages of the disease.
-And whilst it will progress at different speeds in different people, for most, the disease becomes increasingly limiting as your lung function falls.
+And while it will progress at different speeds in different people, for most, the disease becomes increasingly limiting as your lung function falls.

 In the later stages of the condition, where breathing becomes difficult even when sitting still, you may need support to perform even simple daily tasks.
 Your risk of serious complications also rises, including severe respiratory infections, heart problems, and lung cancer.
 You’re also at greater risk of developing mood disorders like depression and anxiety.